Install ToolHive

 Clone the repository:

-git clone https://github.com/stacklok/toolhive.git
+git clone https://github.com/stacklok/toolhive.gitcd toolhive -

 Build and install the binary in your

-:task install
+$GOPATH/bin:task install

 Using Go tools